AlfredA93/pf-api/README.md

 ![Model Image](documentation/backend-imgs/erd.webp)

 ## Features
 The API's main features within this app are CRUD based. ie. Create, Read, Update and Destroy.
+The following list shows what this API can provide through various request/post/put & delete calls.
+- Add/Edit/Delete a Post
+- Add/Edit/Delete a Comment
+- Add/Delete a Like
+- Add/Delete a Bookmark
+- Add/Delete a Follow
+- Filter posts by bookmark and bookmark owner
+- Filter posts by title, travel and owner
+- Filter posts by owner
+- Filter posts by following
+- Filter posts by followers
 ### Future Features
 - Add a maps app and map model for setting post coordinates, so that users can store their journey's and share them on each post.
 - Enable video and larger files to be uploaded.